rspamd/rspamd/ideas.md

 ## Information for GSoC participants

-Prospective students are required to have [a github account](https://github.com) and join our discussion IRC channel: #rspamd at irc.freenode.net.
+Prospective students are required to have [a github account](https://github.com), carefully examine the [rspamd source repository](https://github.com/vstakhov/rspamd) and join our discussion IRC channel: #rspamd at irc.freenode.net.
 All projects suggested requires medium to advanced knowledge in either *C* or *Lua* programming languages.
 We encourage picking projects which you feel you can realistically do within the 12-week timeline.

 List of mentors available for the project via IRC and Google groups mailing list: